Female Go players: Japan

 Kansai Ki-in has eased the age rules to female players.
 At Nihon Ki-in, there is a special exam for female players.
 Most female professionals (except Xie Yimin etc.) have got their pro status by this way.
 In 2019, Nihon Ki-in has started a female player test system to give more support to them.
 Nihon Ki-in is also sponsoring female amateur games.

 Female Student Honinbo

 This is a tournament operated with the All Japan Student Go Federation.
 Some winners have got pro status, or became top amateur players.
 Only players who cleared regional games can attend.

 All Japan Female Amateur Go Championship

 The All Japan Female Amateur Go Championship is the highest match for female amateur Go players.
 Some winners have become a pro.
 The next table shows the notable winners.

 Kaori Chinen, Yukari Yoshihara and Rina Fujisawa also participated in this championship before becoming a pro.

+World Ranking Changes by Year

+Since 1986, four female Go players have held the top spot.
+For the past 7 years, Choi Jeong has been ranked number 1 in the rankings.